-You can also find information on safer drinking habits by completing the Alcohol Reality Check on the Canadian Institute for Substance Use Research website: www.cisur.ca.
+You can also find information on safer drinking habits on the Canadian Institute for Substance Use Research website: www.cisur.ca.
 This website also has a wide variety of materials on substance use issues.

-© 2020 - Permission to copy for non-commercial purposes.
+© 2024 - Permission to copy for non-commercial purposes.